 Although there is several smaller old handmade nails and bolts which run along almost the entire length of the beam embedded deep within the oak, they did not interfere with the carving process too much and remained in position throughout.
 However the two large copper and iron bolts that were still attached towards one end of the beam had to be removed and were only replaced once all the carving itself been completed.

 These two larger bolts were roughly positioned 2 inches away from both edges of the width of the beam 33 inches down on one end of the beam.
 This would just enable the potential 5 inches high x 5 inches wide x 31 inches long hull of the Victory to be carved from one solid piece, narrowly missing both bolts, providing the bolts were cut down to the proposed sea level.
-These two large bolts were fortunately found to be offset just enough to just miss the potential bow and figurehead of the ship.
+These two large bolts placed there centuries ago were fortunately found to be offset just enough to just miss the potential bow and figurehead of the ship and remain in the same position today.

 Michelangelo was once quoted as saying for carving in marble, which is just as relevant for wood carving "the sculpture already existed inside the block of marble, the stone was just the covering that contained a work of art and the sculptor only had to take away the part in excess".
 This Victory sculpture had already existed deep within the old Victory oak beam for centuries; along with a pod of dolphins which can be found riding the bow wave.